paritytech/prdoc/README.md

 <img src="https://github.com/chevdor/prdoc/actions/workflows/quick-check.yml/badge.svg?branch=master" alt="badge" />
 </figure>

-`prdoc` is a tool helping with `/prdoc` files. `.prdoc` files are YAML files following a defined schema and helping with code change documentation.
+`prdoc` is a tool helping with `.prdoc` files. `.prdoc` files are YAML files following a defined schema and helping with code change documentation.
+While platform like Github allow a simple description for a Pull Request (PR), this is limited to a title, description and some labels.
+The description itself is often used to describe the change but not document it.

 ## Install